-Chapter 13 bankruptcy is perhaps the most popular of all bankruptcy chapters.
-It is a process that most people who want to save their assets consider and it can take up to 5 years.
-Under chapter 13 of the bankruptcy code, no liquidation applies.
-Instead, an individual is given an opportunity to repay all their debts as outlined in a tightly controlled budget plan that is overseen by a trustee appointed by a bankruptcy court.
+Under Chapter 13 of the U.S. Bankruptcy Code, no liquidation applies.
+Instead, an individual is given an opportunity to repay all his or her debts as outlined in a tightly controlled budget plan that is overseen by a trustee, who is appointed by a bankruptcy court.

 How Chapter 13 Works

-For you to file a chapter 13 bankruptcy you will need to pass several tests.
-First, the filings must be made in good faith.
-This simply means that you should have all the right intentions to follow the repayment plan as it is and not commit some fraudulent activities like misrepresenting your income.
-The other test is done to ensure that the unsecured creditors are paid some amount according to the proposed repayment plan.
+- File in good faith.
+This simply means that you should have all the right intentions to follow the repayment plan as it is (and not to commit any fraudulent activities, like misrepresenting your income).

 Remember This Prior to Filing Chapter 13 Bankruptcy

-Even though chapter 13 bankruptcy is considered one of the most favorable bankruptcy chapters, it comes with its own unique restrictions.
-For a start, you must strictly adhere to the repayment plan.
-In case you do not make the payments on time, you will face stringent actions.
+Even though Chapter 13 bankruptcy is considered one of the most favorable bankruptcy chapters, it still comes with its own unique restrictions.

-Hames, Anderson, Whitlow & O’Leary, P.S., has the knowledge and experience you need to get through this trying time as quickly and efficiently as possible with the best possible outcome for your case.
-We are Kennewick, Pasco, and Richland bankruptcy attorneys you can count on.
+Hames, Anderson, Whitlow & O’Leary, P.S. has the knowledge and experience you need to get through this trying time as quickly and efficiently as possible with the best possible outcome for your case.

-Hames, Anderson, Whitlow & O’Leary, P.S., serves creditor and debtor bankruptcy needs for the Tri-Cities (Richland, Pasco, Kennewick, West Richland) and surrounding areas including Hermiston, Benton City, Prosser, Grandview, Sunnyside, Finley, Burbank, Desert Aire, Mattawa, and Othello.
+At Hames, Anderson, Whitlow & O’Leary, P.S., we serve both creditor and debtor bankruptcy needs for people living throughout the Tri-Cities area (Richland, Pasco, Kennewick, West Richland), as well as the surrounding communities, including Hermiston, Benton City, Prosser, Grandview, Sunnyside, Finley, Burbank, Desert Aire, Mattawa, and Othello.